 Step 2: Know how flu is spread

-When a person with the flu sneezes, coughs, talks, or laughs, the flu virus can spread into the air as "droplets" from the mouth or nose.
-These droplets can spread to people and surfaces within 3 to 6 feet.
-The flu virus can spread to your hands if you touch anything that has the virus on it.
-If you then touch your eyes, nose, or mouth, you can get the flu.
+When a person with flu sneezes, coughs, talks, or laughs, flu virus can spread into the air as droplets.
+The droplets can spread to people and surfaces up to 6 feet away.
+Flu virus can spread to your hands if you touch anything that has the virus on it.
+If you then touch your eyes, nose, or mouth, you might get the flu.

-Remember, people may be able to spread the flu virus to others one day before they feel sick and up to five days after getting sick.
+People can spread flu to others about 1 day before they feel sick and up to 5 days after getting sick.

 Step 3: Know the symptoms of flu

-Step 4: Keep your hands and surfaces around you clean
+Step 4: Clean your hands and surfaces around you

-Clean hands often by washing with soap and water or by using alcohol-based hand rubs.
-Clean hands before eating or preparing food, before caring for someone who is sick, before touching your face, mouth or eyes.
-Clean your hands after using the bathroom, after caring for someone who is sick, and after blowing your nose, coughing or sneezing.
+Clean hands often by washing with soap and water or by using hand sanitizers.
+Clean hands before eating or preparing food, before and after caring for someone who is sick, after coughing or sneezing, and after using the bathroom.

-Keep surfaces clean that are touched often such as phones, light switches, countertops, door and cabinet knobs, keyboards and mouse, and TV remotes.
-Remember, the flu virus can live on surfaces for 24 to 48 hours.
+Clean surfaces that are touched often such as phones, faucets, light switches, countertops, door and cabinet handles, keyboard and mouse, and TV remotes.
+Flu virus can live on surfaces for up to 48 hours.

 Step 5: Cover your coughs and sneezes

 Use clean tissues and discard after each use.
 Cough or sneeze into your sleeve when you don't have a tissue.